scalableinternetservices/ucsb_website/project.md

 * Learn pair programming through pairing up on the first few stories.

 #### Sprint 2: October 12, 2016 -- October 19, 2016
+* Complete chapters 13 and 14 in the Ruby on Rails Tutorial.
 * Conduct a retrospective on how the last sprint went and how you can improve.
 * Decide on a sprint commitment.
 * Implement stories from the current sprint.